ikjordan/picozx81/README.md

 + Emulation runs at accurate speed of a 3.25MHz ZX81
 + Supports saving of snapshots.
 No need to restart from the beginning after you die in a game!
 + Optionally emulates real-time ZX81/80 program load and save with realistic sound and graphics
++ Supports load and save from a cassette recorder on the Olimex RP2350PC board
 + Emulates European and US configuration (i.e. emulates 50Hz and 60Hz ZX81)
 + Supports larger ZX81 generated displays of over 320 by 240 pixels (40 character width and 30 character height)
 + Load `.p`, `.81`, `.o`, `.s` (picozx81 snapshot), `.80` and `.p81` files from micro SD Card.
 Save `.p`, `.o` and `.s` files